 Please refer to our full statement of Our Commitment to Equity, Racial Justice, Diversity, Inclusion and Decolonization, the work of the faculty's Anti-Black Racism Task Force, and the university's Indigenous Strategy.

 SYLLABUS STATEMENT

-This course will include the integration of theory, research applications/evaluation and professional practice in the student's area of specialization; and preparation of a capstone exit requirement.
+Integration of theory, research applications/evaluation and professional practice in the student's area of specialization; and preparation of a capstone exit requirement.

 COURSE DESCRIPTION